 What You'll Need

-- FA Snowflake trial account
+- A Snowflake trial account

 - A Coalesce trial account created via Snowflake Partner Connect